-However, as a Certified Strength & Conditioning Specialist, from here on out we’re going to call it what it is: a hip thrust.
+However, from here on out we’re going to call it what it is: a hip thrust.

 Clarification: a glute bridge is done on the floor.
 A hip thrust is done with the back elevated on a bench.

-The glute bridge and hip thrust come with a long list of variations and though all three muscles are involved, the main muscle involved will be the gluteus maximus.
+The glute bridge and hip thrust come with a long list of variations (a lot of them used in my Glute Guide program), and though all three muscles are involved, the main muscle involved will be the gluteus maximus.

 Glute Activation: The How-To

-Before learning the hip thrust, you want to make sure you can engage the glutes in the bridge position on the floor.
+Before learning the hip thrust, you want to make sure you can engage the glutes in the bridge position on the floor and then work on glute activation exercises.

 The fun thing about glutes is that, when activated, they actually change shape!
 You can both feel and see the contraction.